 There are several ways to create a backup of your phone.
 Follow the steps below:

 - The first way to create a backup of the device is with a Google account.
-Head towards Settings > General > Backup & Reset and it will provide two options named as backup my data and automatic restores.
-Ensure those options are enabled by ticking the checkbox next to them and it will backup details like Wi-Fi password, app data, Google settings, and bookmarks automatically to the Google server so that they can be retrieved.
+Head towards Settings > General > Backup & Reset, and it will provide two options named backup my data and automatic restores.
+Ensure those options are enabled by ticking the checkbox next to them.
+It will automatically backup details like Wi-Fi password, app data, Google settings, and bookmarks to the Google server to be retrieved.